 Renting and rights

 If you are renting a home, you have several rights.
 You have the right to live in a place that is clean, has no bugs, and has heat and water.
 In the United States, there is a law that a landlord cannot discriminate against you.
 This means a landlord cannot say no to your rental application because of your race, ethnicity, or religion.
 There are also specific laws in different states about how many people can live in your apartment and what your landlord must provide for you.

 Signing a lease

-A lease is a written document that you sign when you rent an apartment, room, or house.
+A lease is a written document that you sign when you rent a place to live.
 The lease is an agreement between you and the landlord, the owner of the rental unit.
 In the lease, you agree to pay your rent and bills on time each month and the landlord agrees to provide a safe and sanitary (clean with no bugs) rental unit.

 Before you sign your lease, make sure to look at the rental unit with the landlord.
 If there are things broken, or if the place is dirty, ask the landlord to write that down on the lease.
 That way you will have evidence later that you did not break anything or make it dirty.

 When you first move in, you may have to pay a security deposit.
 This money is kept by the landlord until you move out in case you do not pay your rent or if you make the rental unit very dirty and they have to pay to have it cleaned.
 If you pay your rent and clean the apartment when you move out, then you should get your deposit money returned to you.
 Some leases require you to clean your carpet in order to get your deposit back.
 Be sure to check if the carpet in your apartment was cleaned when you moved in.
 If it was not cleaned, ask for the landlord to put in writing that you do not have to clean the carpet.
 If you do have to clean the carpet, you can rent a machine for a low price instead of having to pay a company a lot of money to clean the carpet.

 Length of lease